 Suggested for you

 Before a woman falls pregnant, sperms must begin a race towards the egg.
 However, only of them will be the winner and manage to hit the egg inside the Fallopian tube and fertilize it.
 Want to learn about the obstacles that sperms must overcome throughout this journey?
 Click here: The sperm's journey to the egg.

 Likewise, woman who get pregnant or suspect that they may have fallen so often worry about the signs and symptoms that accompany it, especially at the earliest stages.
 The following is a guide where you will find the most common pregnancy symptoms, both physical and emotional: Common signs of pregnancy.

 If you have just found out that you are expecting, you should take special care of yourself now more than ever.
 Following a balanced diet, avoiding habits and practices that may be detrimental for both you and the baby-to-be is a key factor toward a healthy pregnancy.
 Visit the following post to get more info about basic care: Staying healthy during pregnancy.

-FAQs from users: 'How soon can you find out the gender of your baby?', 'What should I eat during pregnancy?', 'How does the pregnancy trimester system work?', 'How does X-ray affect pregnancy?', 'What is the longest human pregnancy on record?', 'How does a baby stop growing in the womb?', 'How does pregnancy affect the skeletal system?' and 'How do babies grow hair in the womb?'.
+FAQs from users: 'How soon can you find out the gender of your baby?', 'What should I eat during pregnancy?', 'How does the pregnancy trimester system work?', 'How does X-ray affect pregnancy?', 'What is the longest human pregnancy on record?', 'How does a baby stop growing in the womb?', 'Can you tell if it is a boy or a girl in the fourth month of pregnancy?', 'How does pregnancy affect the skeletal system?' and 'How do babies grow hair in the womb?'.